-Bill Maher, Jason Whitlock and America’s Toxic Cult of Personality
+Bill Maher, Jason Whitlock, and America’s Toxic Cult of Personality

 —Living Colour – “Cult of Personality”

 Personality drives so much of the information we receive.
-Cable shows have given us a steady stream of likable and not-so-likable folks to tell us what they think about the latest happenings in politics, sports and entertainment.
+Cable-TV shows have given us a steady stream of likable and not-so-likable folks to tell us what they think about the latest happenings in politics, sports, and entertainment.
 In recent years, the more blustery and brazen the personality, the bigger the following.
 And it’s led to some very distasteful and obnoxious personalities becoming cultural avatars just because they have a knack for caricaturing themselves in ways that people find entertaining while spewing talking points that co-sign what many of their viewers already believe.

 Personality makes people ignore a Tomi Lahren’s lack of insight or a Stephen A. Smith’s disregard for nuance.
 Whether it’s driven by love or hate, people click onto these talking heads because they like to be entertained by them.
 But these personalities are almost always one sound bite away from it all caving in.

-On the June 2nd airing of Real Time with Bill Maher, the controversial comedian made an off-hand “joke” during an interview with Senator Ben Sasse (R-Nebraska).
-During a conversation about the boundaries between adult and adolescent behavior, Sen. Sasse explained that adults in Nebraska don’t dress in costumes for Halloween.
+On the June 2nd airing of Real Time with Bill Maher, the controversial comedian made an off-hand “joke” during an interview with Sen. Ben Sasse (R-NE).
+During a conversation about the boundaries between adult and adolescent behavior, Sasse explained that adults in Nebraska don’t dress in costumes for Halloween.
 Maher quipped, “I’ve got to get to Nebraska more.”
 To which Sasse replied, “You’re welcome.
 We’d love to have you work in the fields with us.”

 Maher’s quip led to some audible groans from the audience, and then clapping after he smirked in dismissal at his own racist comment.
 The backlash online was immediate.